 \subsubsection{Kelvin-Helmholtz instability}

-To derive numerically a linear growth time of the Kelvin-Helmholtz instability, we chose to use the approach introduced in \cite{hanasz1996kelvin}, describing the jet with a 2D slab geometry.
-This choice is made as the solutions for both the slab and cylindrical geometries have similar behaviour over a large range of physical parameters, apart from slight numerical differences \citep{ferrari1982magnetohydrodynamic}.
+To numerically derive the linear growth time of the Kelvin-Helmholtz instability $t_{KHI}$, we chose to use the approach introduced in \cite{hanasz1996kelvin}, describing the jet with a 2D slab geometry.
+This choice was made because the solutions for the slab and cylindrical geometries behave in a similar way in a wide range of physical parameters, with only slight numerical differences \citep{ferrari1982magnetohydrodynamic}.
 In this analogy, symmetric and antisymmetric modes in the slab correspond to pinching and helical modes in the cylinder.
-Only high order fluting modes do not have counterparts in slab jets.
+Only high-order fluting modes do not have counterparts in slab jets.

-\cite{hanasz1996kelvin} consider a core-sheet jet made of three layers: a beam with relativistic flow, a cocoon with non-relativistic flow speed, and an ambient medium at rest.
+\cite{hanasz1996kelvin} considered a core-sheet jet made of three layers: a beam with a relativistic flow, a cocoon with a nonrelativistic flow speed, and an ambient medium at rest.
 The transition layers at all interfaces are described in the vortex-sheet approximation.
-In the following, quantities with subscript $b$ refers to the beam, subscript $c$ to the cocoon and $w$ for the ambient medium.
-We introduce the quantities $\eta_c\equiv\rho_b/\rho_c$ and $\eta_w\equiv\rho_c/\rho_w$ as the beam-cocoon and cocoon-ambient medium density contrast respectively, and $R\equiv r_{c}/r_b$ as the radius ratio between the sheet and the core.
+In the following, quantities with subscript $b$ refer to the beam, subscript $c$ refers to the cocoon, and $w$ refers to the ambient medium.
+We introduce the quantities $\eta_c\equiv\rho_b/\rho_c$ and $\eta_w\equiv\rho_c/\rho_w$ as the beam-cocoon and cocoon-ambient medium density contrast, respectively, and $R\equiv r_{c}/r_b$ as the radius ratio of the sheet and the core.

-The deformations of the internal interface generates a sound wave that travels in the cocoon layer with the same frequency and wavenumber.
-As the maxima of the growth rate coincide with acoustic waves that travels an integer $n$ times their wavelength on their path back and forth in the cocoon, we chose to focus on those resonances to derive an estimation for the KHI growth time.
+The deformations of the internal interface generate a sound wave that travels in the cocoon layer with the same frequency and wavenumber.
+As the maxima of the growth rate coincide with acoustic waves that travel an integer $n$ times their wavelength on their path back and forth in the cocoon, we chose to focus on these resonances to derive an estimate for the KHI growth time.

-Considering a sound wave traveling between the internal and external interfaces with a wavelength $\lambda_c=2\pi/\sqrt{k_x^2+k_z^2}$ and a propagation angle $\alpha$ defined by $\tan\alpha=k_x/k_z$, the distance travelled by the wave between the interfaces is $L=(R-1)/\cos\alpha$.
-From the full derivation of the dispersion relation, we have in the cocoon:
+For a sound wave traveling between the internal and external interfaces with a wavelength $\lambda_c=2\pi/\sqrt{k_x^2+k_z^2}$ and a propagation angle $\alpha$ defined by $\tan\alpha=k_x/k_z$, the distance traveled by the wave between the interfaces is $L=(R-1)/\cos\alpha$.
+From the full derivation of the dispersion relation, we have in the cocoon

-Substituting these expressions into the resonance condition $2L=n\lambda_c$, we obtain the following expression:
+Substituting these expressions in the resonance condition $2L=n\lambda_c$, we obtain the following expression: